SerhiyLM/Quantum-Vision-of-Reality-/02_How-to-Use.md

 - `How-to-Use-Quantum-Vision-Prompt.md` in your product package.
 - A “Start Here” link in your Notion / PDF / course interface.

-This document follows modern standards for AI prompt documentation: clear headings, step‑by‑step instructions, minimal jargon, and explicit message ordering. [web:26][web:33][web:35]
+This document is structured for clarity and ease of use: clear headings, step‑by‑step instructions, minimal jargon, and explicit message ordering.